clipboard-list-checkInventory

 Transferring units

 Units can be transferred between inventory locations.
-For example, you may move 25 units of part LDR-4.1 from your Chicago warehouse to your Milwaukee operations center.
+For example, you may move 25 units of item LDR-4.1 from your Chicago warehouse to your Milwaukee operations center.
 Unlike shipments, transfers take effect immediately.

-Click the "Transfer" button to transfer parts inventory.
-Clicking "Transfer" on a part or a location will pre-populate the window with the corresponding part or location information.
+Click the "Transfer" button to transfer inventory.
+Clicking "Transfer" on an item or a location will pre-populate the window with the corresponding item or location information.

 Unlike shipments, transfers do not introduce new units at the location.
 Instead, they decrement units from one location and send them to another.
 For that reason, you cannot transfer more units from a location than are already present at that location.